Frequently Asked Questions

 Is AI-generated coding guide academically valid?

 Yes, when used appropriately.
-The Auto-Suggest feature uses the same dual-rater methodology as the coding process itself.
-Categories agreed upon by both AI models represent robust themes.
+The Auto-Suggest feature uses two independent AI analyses plus a semantic merge pass to produce a structured starting codebook.
+Categories agreed upon by both independent models represent robust themes.
 More importantly:

 This approach mirrors how researchers use software tools for initial thematic analysis while retaining human judgment for final decisions.